AdobeDocs/workfront.sv-SE/help/quicksilver/planning/requests/approve-request.md

 1. (Valfritt) Klicka på ikonen **Godkännanden** ![](assets/approvals-icon.png) i det övre högra hörnet av begäran för att visa godkännarna.
 1. Klicka på **Granska och godkänn** och välj sedan något av följande: <!--did they fix the button and removed the &??-->

-   * **Godkänn**: Godkänn begäran.
+   * **Godkänn**: Detta godkänner begäran.
 En post skapas omedelbart för den posttyp som är associerad med begärandeformuläret.
-   * **Avvisa**: Om du vill avvisa begäran.
-Ingen post skapas för den posttyp som är associerad med begärandeformuläret. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??-->
+   * **Avvisa**: Detta avvisar begäran.
+Ingen post skapas för den posttyp som är associerad med begärandeformuläret. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??--> <!--checking with PM what happens with the other approvers when one of them is rejecting it: does it ask them to approve it?
+Deleted the request? -->